AndreiD/TSnackBar/app/README.md

 #### TODO://

-* add easy change of colors
+* Add easy change of colors
-* add icons
+* Add icons

 #### Check https://github.com/AndreiD/UltimateAndroidAppTemplate if you like this one.